 Explaining the occupational structure of Dutch sectors of industry, 1988-2003.
 Frank Corvers and Arnaud Dupuy.
 Research Centre for Education and the Labour Market.

 Abstract: We develop a new model to explain the occupational structure of Dutch sectors of industry.
 The non-homothetic production function we use takes account of capital-skill complementarities, skill-biased technological change and the interaction between labour demand and supply.

 Structure in Singapore

 Eddie C.Y.
 Kuo and Linda Low, The Information Society 17(4)

 Using population census data since 1921, this article traces changes in employment and occupational structure in Singapore in the past 80 years.
 This is a follow-up to an earlier paper by Kuo and Chen (1987) that reported the nascent formation of the information society in Singapore till the 1980s.
-It also makes an assessment of the role of proactive government policies in directing industrial restructuring and occupational changes in this city-state.

 CHANGING ASSOCIATION BETWEEN COMMUNITY OCCUPATIONAL STRUCTURE AND ISCHAEMIC HEART DISEASE MORTALITY IN THE UNITED STATES - The Lancet, Volume 330, Issue 8567, Pages 1067-1070